apostrophecms/apostrophe-documentation/support.md

 We are committed to the long-term success of Apostrophe-based projects.
 We actively support numerous Apostrophe projects that originated in older versions of Apostrophe and will continue to do so.
 We maintain a content migration path from the very earliest versions of Apostrophe and will continue to do so for the very latest.

+Enterprise support is available for previous versions of Apostrophe, including those we do not otherwise update on a regular basis at this point.
+Also see our [roadmap](roadmap.html) for details on support for specific releases.

 ## Get in touch

 Please reach out to our support team via [support@punkave.com](mailto:support@punkave.com) to start a support relationship with us.